 Currently portReceiver elements only work with serial ports.

-Yes, when it finishes receiving its data and registers a trigger.
-You can also set numBytes = <cd>inf<cd> to receive data indefinitely until the element ends on a condition you set in property end.
-In this case it never registers a trigger.
+By default a portReceiver element ends automatically when it finishes receiving its data.
+You don't need to set property end (unless you want to add other end conditions that could occur earlier).
+Or you can set numBytes = <cd>inf<cd> to receive data indefinitely until the element ends at a time or condition you set in end.
+In that case it never registers a trigger.

 portName